 - Unlike the definition in the DSM-IV, no exclusions were made for a major depressive episode caused by medical illness, bereavement, or substance use disorders.

-- In 2012, an estimated 16 million adults aged 18 or older in the U.S. had at least one major depressive episode in the past year.
-This represented 6.9 percent of all U.S. adults.
+- In 2014, an estimated 15.7 million adults aged 18 or older in the United States. had at least one major depressive episode in the past year.
+This number represented 6.7% of all U.S. adults.

 Additional information about major depression can be found on NIMH’s depression page.

 - Modules related to major depressive episode derived from DSM-IV (APA, 1994) criteria for major depression were included in the NSDUH questionnaire.
 The adult questions were adapted from the depression module in the National Comorbidity Survey Replication (NCS-R).
 Revisions to the questions in the modules were made primarily to reduce their length and to modify the NCS-R questions, which are interviewer-administered, to the audio computer-assisted self-interviewing (ACASI) format used in NSDUH.
 In addition, some revisions, based on cognitive testing, were made to improve comprehension.
 Furthermore, even though titles similar to those used in the NCS-R were used for the NSDUH modules, the results of these items may not be directly comparable.
 This is mainly due to differing modes of administration in each survey (ACASI in NSDUH vs. computer-assisted personal interviewing [CAPI] in NCS-R), revisions to wording necessary to maintain the logical processes of the ACASI environment, and possible context effects resulting from deleting questions not explicitly pertinent to major depression.

 - Some questions in the adult depression module differ slightly from questions in the adolescent depression module; as such, major depressive data for adults aged 18 or older should not be compared to or combined with MDE data for youths aged 12 to 17.